facebookarchive/AsyncDisplayKit/docs/_docs/corner-rounding.md

 A key limitation of precomposited corners is that the corners must only touch one node and not intersect with any subnodes.
 If either of these conditions exist, clip corners must be used.

-Note that AsyncDisplayKit nodes have a special optimization of `.cornerRadius` that automatically implements precomposited corners **only when using** `.shouldRasterizeDescendants`.
+Note that Texture nodes have a special optimization of `.cornerRadius` that automatically implements precomposited corners **only when using** `.shouldRasterizeDescendants`.
 It's important to think carefully before you enable rasterization, so don't use this option without first reading all about the <a href = "subtree-rasterization.html">concept</a>.

 <div class = "note">
-If you're looking for a simple, flat-color rounded rectangle or circle, AsyncDisplayKit offers a variety of conveniences to provide this.
+If you're looking for a simple, flat-color rounded rectangle or circle, Texture offers a variety of conveniences to provide this.
 See `UIImage+ASConveniences.h` for methods to create flat-colored, rounded-corner resizable images using precomposited corners (both alpha and opaque are supported).
-These are great for use as placeholders for image nodes or backgrounds for ASButtonNode. <b>More precomposited corner methods will be released with AsyncDisplayKit 2.0 release</b>.
+These are great for use as placeholders for image nodes or backgrounds for ASButtonNode. <b>More precomposited corner methods will be released with Texture 2.0 release</b>.
 </div>

 ### Clip Corner